T R A V E L / C I T Y G U I D E S

 8. Local Institution …

-With multiple award-winning restaurants in New York, chef David Chang has pioneered a new wave of sophisticated yet casual Asian fusion cuisine at his Momofuku restaurants.
+With multiple award-winning restaurants in New York, chef David Chang has pioneered a new wave of sophisticated yet casual Asian fusion cuisine at his Momofuku chain of restaurants.
 Expect a delicious menu of ramen noodle soups, slider-size sandwiches, and fusion-style dumplings in a relaxed, simple cafeteria counter-top style setting. €€

 171 1st Avenue, New York